The Executive Steering Committee for 2018 is as follows:

 Chris Mourant is a Teaching Fellow in twentieth-century English Literature and Co-Director of the Centre for Modernist Cultures at the University of Birmingham.
 His research focuses on the textual histories of British modernism, tracing networks of influence across magazines, periodicals and publishing coteries.
 His first monograph, Katherine Mansfield and Periodical Culture, is forthcoming with Edinburgh University Press.
 Chris joined the BAMS committee in 2013 as a Postgraduate Representative and is now the ECR Representative.
 He was on the organising committee for ‘Modernism Now!’
 (London, 2014) and ‘Modernist Life’ (Birmingham, 2017).

-Sophie Oliver recently finished her PhD on modernist literature and fashion.
-Her research and writing focus on women’s aesthetic negotiations and reimaginings of capitalist modernity.
+Sophie Oliver is a lecturer in modernism at the University of Liverpool.
+She specialises in women’s writing and her research focuses on women’s aesthetic negotiations and reimaginings of capitalist modernity, especially relating to fashion and other visual cultures.
 She has published articles on Djuna Barnes (Literature Compass, 2013) and Jean Rhys (Modernist Cultures, 2016), about whom she also curated an exhibition at the British Library in 2016.
 For BAMS she was postgraduate representative between 2014 and 2016, before being re-elected to the committee in 2017.
-Sophie is now a full-time editor at Yale University Press, London, where she develops and project-manages books on art, fashion and architecture.

 Sam Rose is a Lecturer in Art History at the University of St Andrews.
 He is currently finishing a book on form, visual culture and modernist aesthetics in early- to mid-twentieth-century Britain (Art as Form, Penn State University Press).
 He has recently published articles on the present-day status of aesthetics (New Literary History, Spring 2017), ‘close looking’ (Art History, February 2017) and formalism (Nonsite, January 2017).
 With Catherine Spencer and Stephanie O’Rourke he co-organises the Tate research network sub-group on ‘Contemporary Art in Scotland’, and with Catherine Spencer and Alistair Rider is co-organising the conference ‘In and Out of American Art: Between Provincialism and Transnationalism, c.
 1940–1980’ (St Andrews, 27–28 October 2017).